Mexican Peso Forex Trading

-The Mexican Peso is the currency of Mexico and has the Forex code MXN.
-It ranks eighth in the world for global liquidity behind the USD, EUR, JPY and GBP and its most popular currency pairing is with the United States Dollar.
+The Mexican Peso is the currency of Mexico, and has the Forex code MXN.
+It ranks eighth in the world for global liquidity behind the USD, EUR, JPY and GBP, and its most popular currency pairing is with the United States Dollar.
 Over the last few years, Mexico has gone through a transformation from a developing world currency to an instrument for international finance.
-Although the USD/MXN pair is less popular than the major pairs (such as USD/JPY or EUR/USD) in Forex trading, it is a cross pairing which offers a liquid access to South America and presents opportunities that have been created by the emergence of market growth.
-The volatility and volume when trading the Mexican Peso can fluctuate wildly during the course of a day, and during quiet periods the spreads can widen while narrowing in periods of strong activity.
-Although the Mexican Peso is not generally accepted as legal tender outside Mexico there are some border areas that accept the Mexican Peso to pay for some financial transactions including Walmart stores and gas stations on the border with the USA and in some parts of Guatemalan and Belizean border towns.
+Although the USD/MXN pair is less popular than the major pairs (such as USD/JPY or EUR/USD) in Forex trading, it is a cross pairing that offers a liquid access to South America, and presents opportunities that have been created by the emergence of market growth.
+The volatility and volume when trading the Mexican Peso can fluctuate wildly during the course of a day, and during quiet periods the spreads can widen, while narrowing in periods of strong activity.
+Although the Mexican Peso is not generally accepted as legal tender outside Mexico, there are some border areas that accept the Mexican Peso to pay for some financial transactions, including Walmart stores and gas stations on the border with the USA, and in some parts of Guatemalan and Belizean border towns.

 The History of the MXN